dewinterjack/journey/toolbox/javascript/node/project-1-~-scriptool/access.md

 The String, "Jack Dewinter" has been successfully saved to access.txt
 ```

 Maybe I'm already jumping ahead, I think one of these functionalities is good to start with.

+Completing it the `require` way will be fine to release 1.0.0 package.
+Then maybe the other functionality could be 1.5.0, I need to find a good way to version properly.